COVID-19: Workforce FAQs28/05/20

 As these locums are directly employed, SSP rules would apply in the usual way.
 Whether or not they are entitled to contractual sick pay will depend upon the terms of employment but it would be unusual for there to be an entitlement in this situation.

-Even where self-isolation/social distancing is only advisory, an employer can insist on it where there are good reasons to do so, either in terms of protecting an employee’s health or the health of those around them.
+Even where self-isolation/shielding is only advisory, an employer can insist on it where there are good reasons to do so, either in terms of protecting an employee’s health or the health of those around them.
 The key is the “good reason” point, which may involve taking advice from Occupational Health and establishing an organisation-wide position.
 This would likely take the form of medical suspension where applicable, or special leave if they agree to self-isolate.
 There may be some roles where they could continue to work remotely whilst self-isolating, provided the appropriate IT arrangements can be made and there are no issues with data security, and that should be encouraged where possible.
 It would also be prudent to implement arrangements for them to keep in touch with their teams even if they have to self-isolate (or are forced to stay away from work).

 For NHS organisations, the NHS England/NHS Improvement letter to HR colleagues dated 20 March 2020 sets out provisions relating to vulnerable staff groups and annexes some guidance.
 This provides for “very high risk” groups in NHS organisations to be redeployed, work flexibly or work remotely.
 Over 70s, adults who are advised to have a flu vaccine and pregnant women should be moved to lower risk areas or work remotely.
 Additional guidance in relation to pregnant workers is available here and here.